-In 2016, Zezulka et al [9] explained in detail the layers:
+In 2016, Zezulka et al [15] explained in detail the layers:

-- 1. The Asset layer, which is the bottom layer of RAMI 4.0, is in charge of fostering a shared knowledge of the physical assets present in an Industry 4.0 system.
+1. The asset layer, which is the bottom layer of RAMI 4.0, is in charge of fostering a shared knowledge of the physical assets present in an Industry 4.0 system.
 These resources could be anything, from infrastructure and buildings to tools and machinery.
-The asset layer is used to collect and store information about these assets' state, performance, and maintenance requirements in addition to providing a standard method of defining and identifying them. - 2.
-The Integration layer, in an Industry 4.0 environment, is in charge of linking and coordinating the various systems and devices.
+The asset layer is used to collect and store

+- information about these assets' state, performance, and maintenance requirements in addition to providing a standard method of defining and identifying them. - 2.
+Integration layer: In an Industry 4.0 environment, this layer is in charge of linking and coordinating the various systems and devices.
 It ensures that the various systems and devices can cooperate and allows data and information to flow between the various architectural layers.
 The integration layer also makes it possible to integrate older Industry 4.0 technologies with legacy systems and equipment. - 3.
-The Communication layer offers the infrastructure and protocols required for inter-system and inter-device communication.
-It facilitates the safe and dependable transfer of data and information between the various architectural layers and supports wired and wireless networks, among other communication technologies.

-- 4. The Information layer is in charge of managing and processing the data and information that the other levels acquire and produce.
-In addition to enabling the production of a digital twin of the physical assets and processes, it also comprises tools and technology for data storage, analysis, and visualisation. - 5.
-The Functional layer offers the capabilities and functionality needed to regulate and improve the Industry 4.0 environment.
-It facilitates the development of intelligent, self-optimising systems and encompasses technologies such as automation, robotics, and artificial intelligence. - 6.
-The Business layer is in charge of giving the Industry 4.0 environment its business context and objectives.
+Communication layer: This layer offers the infrastructure and protocols required for inter-system and inter-device communication.
+It facilitates the safe and dependable transfer of data and information between the various architectural layers and supports wired and wireless networks, among other communication technologies. - 4.
+The information layer is in charge of managing and processing the data and information that the other levels acquire and produce.
+In addition to enabling the production of a digital twin of the physical assets and processes, it also comprises tools and technology for data storage, analysis, and visualization. - 5.
+Functional layer: This layer offers the capabilities and functionality needed to regulate and improve the Industry 4.0 environment.
+It facilitates the development of intelligent, self-optimizing systems and encompasses technologies such as automation, robotics, and artificial intelligence. - 6.
+Business layer: This layer is in charge of giving the Industry 4.0 environment its business context and objectives.
 It covers the operational procedures and procedures that the other levels make possible, such as supply chain management, customer relationship management, and production planning.
 The managerial and decision-making abilities necessary for the business to function are also included in the business layer.

-5.2.2 Asset Administration Shell
+5.2.1 Asset Administration Shell

-The Asset Administration Shell (AAS) is defined as the standardized digital representation of an asset, which might be considered as any physical or logical object that has an actual or perceived value for an organization (IEC 62832-1:2020 [15]).
+The Asset Administration Shell (AAS) is defined as the standardized digital representation of an asset, which might be considered as any physical or logical object that has an actual or perceived value for an organization (IEC 62832-1:2020 [16]).
 Together, an asset and its corresponding AAS form the building blocks of the I4.0-component, which can represent any component within the RAMI 4.0 hierarchy levels, and it is the core element of Industry 4.0.

 The AAS provides access to the entirety of information of its asset and ensures the interoperability between I4.0 components in modern Industrie 4.0 systems by managing the external communication of the asset with the connected, digital world in a standardized format.
-Ultimately, the AAS ensures the unique, unambiguous identification of its asset via unique identifiers to be addressable within the network, acting as a standardized and secure communication interface of the asset in the digital world as shown in Figure 13.
+Ultimately, the AAS ensures the unique, unambiguous identification of its asset via unique identifiers to be addressable within the network, acting as a standardized and secure communication interface of the asset in the digital world as shown in Figure 12.